 Weight: 10 lbs

-This harp appears to be in good structural shape, but we have knocked a few hundred dollars off of the asking price due to a cosmetic nick on the side of the pillar.
+This harp appears to be in good structural shape, but we have knocked a couple hundred dollars off of the asking price due to a cosmetic nick on the side of the pillar.

 On Consignment for $950